 UK butterflies have disappeared from almost half the places they flew in 50 years ago

 As one of the best-known insect groups in the world, butterflies are an extremely valuable marker of the health of invertebrates, and more broadly of biodiversity.
-The fifth edition of the report by the British NGO Butterfly Conservation, published in early February, draws an alarming conclusion about their status in the United Kingdom: In less than 50 years, they have disappeared from almost half of the places where they once flew.
+The fifth edition of the report by the British NGO Butterfly Conservation, published in early February, draws an alarming conclusion regarding their status in the United Kingdom: In less than 50 years, they have disappeared from almost half of the places where they once flew.
 Between 1976 and 2019, the distribution of butterflies in the UK fell by 42% on average.
 The overall decline in butterfly abundance was 6%.

 Richard Fox, a member of Butterfly Conservation and lead author of the study, said, “These figures are not a surprise.
 We have known for a long time that butterflies are declining significantly.
 But I still hope that this report will come as a shock, especially to policymakers, who have the means to act in response to these losses.”

 The British, pioneers in citizen science, have been observing and above all documenting the state of their nature for decades.
-Since 1976, for example, volunteers on about 3,000 sites have been walking the same route every week, from April to September, counting the number of butterflies.
+Since 1976, for example, volunteers on regarding 3,000 sites have been walking the same route every week, from April to September, counting the number of butterflies.
 And through another program, citizens can report species observed throughout the year, from any location in the UK.
 From this immense amount of information – 23 million items of data were used for the latest report – scientists can determine trends in both abundance and distribution.

 Read more Article reserved for our subscribers In the UK, citizens take part in the world’s largest bird survey